Shirleyst/medium_editor_with_angular/README.md

 - LaTex Support (partial, cannot enter text after the Latex equation)

-  - works locally but not on Firebase Hosting

 ## Installation

 Run `npm install` to install all the required dependencies